Skip to main content

 1. Click Settings on the Launcher page.

-2. Click Advanced AC on the left sidebar.
+2. Click Advanced AC in the left sidebar.

 3. Click ADD ADVANCED AC.